|Bassets Available for Adoption|

 Adopting Abby will definitely require a regular maintenance commitment but she will return that commitment in love a hundred-fold.

 If you are able to give this adorable girl the care she needs to truly thrive, please complete an adoption application.
 If you already have an approved application on file, please email and let us know you are interested in Abby.

-If you think you could give me all the love I need, please send the rescue folks an adoption application.
-Or if you already have an approved application on file, please email and let them know you are interested in me, Lumpy Muffy!
+If you can give Holly the loving home she so deserves, please complete an adoption application.
+Or if you already have an approved application on file, please email and let us know you are interested in Holly

 Courtesy Listing ~ Compassionate Animal Adoption Rescue